Preparing for a mentally healthy life

 One simple way is to start discussing the topic of positive thinking through a fun, simple game, like our Origami Chatterbox.

-To do this, they can follow the instructions in the downloadable folding craft sheet.
+To do this, they can follow instructions in the downloadable folding craft sheet.
 Once students have folded their Chatterbox, the game can begin.

-Step 1 | Students play in teams of two.
-The first student asks the other to pick a number.
-They then work the Chatterbox back and forth as they count up to the number out loud.
+Step 1 | Young people play in teams of two.
+The first person asks the other to pick a number.
+They then work the Chatterbox back and forth as they count to the number out loud.

-Step 2 | The first student asks the second student to pick one of the numbers on view inside the Chatterbox.
-Then, the first student works the Chatterbox back and forth again, counting up to the number chosen by their friend.
+Step 2 | The first person asks the second to pick one of the numbers on view inside the Chatterbox.
+Then, the first person works the Chatterbox back and forth again, counting to the number chosen by their friend.

-Step 3 | The second student makes a final selection of one of the numbers on view inside the Chatterbox.
-The first student raises up the flap to reveal the positive message!
+Step 3 | The second person makes a final selection of one of the numbers on view inside the Chatterbox.
+The first person raises up the flap to reveal the positive message!

-Step 4 | Start all over again - either with the same friend or another student!
+Step 4 | Start all over again - either with the same friend or someone else!